Floorp-Projects/Floorp/security/nss/doc/rst/nspr/reference/pr_createiolayerstub.rst

 ``ident``
    The identity to be associated with the new layer.
 ``methods``
-   A pointer to the ``PRIOMethods`` structure specifying the functions for the new layer.
+   A pointer to the :ref:`PRIOMethods` structure specifying the functions for the new layer.

 .. _Returns: